 Mercury, Venus, and the dwarf planet Ceres are the only planets in the solar system without any moons.

 Human Exploration of Various Moons

-The most famous space missions to a natural satellite was to our own moon.
+The most famous space missions to a natural satellite were to our own moon.
 On September 14, 1959, the Russian Space program successfully launched spacecraft Luna 2 to land on the moon.
 Then, in 1966, Luna 9 also landed on the moon.
 Luna 10 entered the moon’s orbit for 60 days on March 31, 1966.
-The US Space program began its launch of Apollo moon missions from 1968 to 1972.
+The US Space program began its launch of the Apollo moon missions from 1968 to 1972.
 Apollo 8 and Apollo 10 orbited the moon.
-In July 1969, US astronaut Neil Armstrong was on Apollo 11 and became the first man to walk on the moon.
+In July 1969, US astronaut Neil Armstrong became the first man to walk on the moon during the Apollo 11 mission.
 The Russian Space program also launched several more unmanned missions to the moon that took rock samples from the moon.
 China, India, Luxembourg, and Japan have also launched several more recent lunar missions.

 Future unmanned and robotic missions are planned in conjunction with other nations to further explore the moon.
 Private entities and companies have also announced plans to launch their own missions including tourist flights.
 However, more exciting unmanned moon missions have already been launched to explore far moons in our solar system.
 NASA launched its Galileo mission on October 18, 1989, to study Jupiter’s moons.
 On July 14, 2015, the US spacecraft New Horizon flew by Pluto and its moon Charon to send back amazing photographs.
 On June 30, 2004, the US spacecraft Cassini dropped a probe into Titan, one of Saturn’s moons.